edwinfeldman/MIPS_processor_independent_study/README.md

 ### Instruction format

 Instructions should be provided to the instruction memory in reset time.
-We avoided the `readmemb` and `readmemh` functions to keep the code synthesizable.
+I avoided the `readmemb` and `readmemh` functions to keep the code synthesizable.
 The instruction memory cells are 8 bits long, whereas each instruction is 32 bits long.
 Therefore, each instruction takes up four memory cells, as shown bellow.